 Hormone replacement therapy is a viable choice for many women with vasomotor symptoms.

-Some doctors advise perimenopausal women to take low-dose birth control pills as a way to regulate hormones that impact our cycles, risk of ovarian/uterine cancer, bone loss, and hot flashes.
-Compared to typical birth control pills, which contain 10-50 micrograms of estrogen, estrogen prescribed to women for menopause may be ½ to ⅓ of that dose.
+Some doctors advise perimenopausal women to take low-dose birth control pills as a way to regulate hormones that impact our cycles, decrease risk of ovarian/uterine cancer, bone loss, and hot flashes.
+Compared to typical birth control pills, which contain 20-50 micrograms of estrogen, estrogen prescribed to women for menopause most often contain 10-20 micrograms.

 The treatment with the highest reported rate of efficacy for hot flashes is estrogen-based hormone therapy, which comes in the form of a skin patch, gel, cream, spray, or pill.
 It’s proven effective and, as an added bonus, also helps with other symptoms of menopause like vaginal dryness and pain with sex.
 Estrogen-only therapy is generally for those who’ve had a hysterectomy.
 For those of us with a uterus, estrogen treatment is combined with another main female hormone, progesterone.
 That said, this treatment approach may come with potential increased risks of breast cancer, liver disease, and stroke for certain women.
 To learn more, refer to our full guide to hormone replacement therapy (HRT).